ISE Cryptography — Lecture 06

 • Security reduces to the RSA assumption

-• RSA-PSS: the provably secure replacement
+• RSA-PSS: the provably secure version that did get deployed

 Schnorr Signatures and ECDSA